 2675 N. Shamrock St., Boise

 Redwood Park is a 7-acre neighborhood park located near Ustick Road between North Five Mile and Cloverdale in West Boise.
-The park features open play areas, a walking path, fishing pond, picnic benches and a playground.
+The park features open play areas, a walking path, fishing pond, picnic benches, a playground and off-leash dog use during designated hours.

 Dogs and their owners should be sure to follow the city's leash ordinance going to and coming from the dog park, and follow the dog off-leash rules and regulations while visiting the park.
 Learn more.